msjaiswal/book-notes/Pragmatic Programmer.markdown

 - Frame your question carefully and politely.
 Remember that you're asking a favor; don't seem to be demanding an answer.

 ### Communicate!
+- Communicate a lot.
 - Adjust the style of your delivery to suit your audience.
 - Your ideas are important.
 They deserve a good-looking vehicle to convey them to your audience.
 - Choose your moment.
 - Get back to people ****

-### Keep it try - duh!
+### Keep it DRY (Don't Repeat Yourself) - duh!
+- DRY says: Avoid code duplication.
 - Tradeoff: Not DRY Vs High Coupling.
-    - MJ: Keep it not dry and write a cron to ensure things remain same.
+    - My personal tip: Keep it not dry and write a cron to ensure things remain same.
 - Make it easy to reuse
 - Orthogonal.
 Eliminate effects between unrelated things.